 DIRECTED BY Gabrielle Hoyt, Medha Marsten, Angela Kay Pirko and Carl Randolph

 WITH A DEVISED PIECE PERFORMED AND CREATED BY Zach Brewster-Geisz, Misty Demory, Karen Lange and David Walsh

 WITH Jonelle Walker (associate Producer), Robert Pike (Sound Design), Sophie Barden (Stage Manager), Catherine Tripp (Gatekeeper of Gozer)

 Klecksography was a game that Hermann Rorschach played as a child in which children would make shapes out of ink on a blank page.
 Inspired by this game he would go on to develop his famous psychological test, the Rorschach Inkblot Test.

 Rorschach Theatre’s Klecksography projects play a similar game with New Play Development – stories are built by artists responding to a similar theme or a common source and then presented to an audience as an evening of theatre.
 The evenings are always created in a furiously short time and involve a veritable army of playwrights, directors, actors and designers.

 Examples of themes from past events include forgotten Washington stories, Grimm’s Fairy Tales, Urban Legends and actual Holiday Stories from the Rorschach fan page.
-Below are links to all the Klecksography projects, including our “Myth-Appropriation” events which followed a similar formula but were based exclusively on mythology.
+CLICK HERE for links to previous Klecksography projects, including our “Myth-Appropriation” events which followed a similar formula but were based exclusively on mythology.